bradleyburgess/bradley-burgess.com_dev/src/content/projects/eleventy-plugin-broken-links.md

 throw an error during build if there is a broken link, and warn if there are redirects.

+The plugin runs after the Eleventy build step and checks all output HTML for broken internal and external links

 ## Project story

 My current personal sites both use [Astro](https://astro.build), however I am